 Refs: Nature2020

-Experiments: Aron.
+Experiments: Louis & Brieuc.
 Supervisor: Philippe.

 An ongoing quest in quantum information science is to build a circuit that hosts a degenerate ground state manifold that encodes and protects quantum states.
 A particularly appealing approach is to combine a generalized Josephson element with the so-called quantum phase-slip element, the dual of the Josephson junction.
 Such a circuit would encode information in the form of GKP states that are protected at the Hamiltonian level, circumventing the need for error syndrome measurements and feedback.
 In this project we research exotic arrangements of superconducting materials to experimentally implement such a protected qubit.

-Refs: PRX 2022
+Refs: PRX 2022, ARXIV 2023

 Qubits need filtering and signal processing components.
 The already existing commercial devices have enabled a fast growth of the research field but brought their inconvenients, their performance being limited.
 It is one of the major obstacles for reliable and large-scale quantum computing.
 In this project we aim to develop a new range of components, on-chip, with unmatched characteristics.
 The project will unfold in three steps : filters development, then tunable couplers, and finally non-reciprocal elements.

-Experiments: Vincent & Matthieu.
+Experiments: Anthony & Matthieu.
 Supervisor: Philippe.

 Making a system robust and stable to the influence of external perturbations is one of the core problems in control engineering.
 The goal of this project is to address the above question from the angle of control systems.
 We elaborate theoretical control methods to analyse and design feedback schemes adapted to the quantum world.
 We develop mathematical methods to challenge the inherently invasive and stochastic aspects of quantum measurements.
 Relying on the development of original mathematical perturbation techniques specific to open quantum systems, we propose a new hierarchical strategy for quantum feedback modeling, design and analysis.